unwieldycat/877k-overunder/CONTRIBUTING.md

 - Use section comments to seperate parts of code

+- Create a seperate branch when creating large, breaking features or modifications.
+Create a pull request to merge into main branch

 Following these guidelines will help the codebase be more organized and maintainable.